-- "Working as a team gets you a lot further than working by yourself." - "I've learnt how to work as a group.
+"Working as a team gets you a lot further than working by yourself."

+"I've learnt how to work as a group.
 I've never done that before.
 I've always wanted to be on my own which is my fault.
-I've learnt to be as a group, to be a good team-member." - "I've learnt not to get frustrated when I want to use the computer and someone else is using it." - "I can be hard to work with sometimes, very stubborn." - "I've learnt not to get in a moody as such but to join in with the fun." - "I kinda liked doing everything but I don't think I would have been able to do it on my own we needed each other."
+I've learnt to be as a group, to be a good team-member."

+"I've learnt not to get frustrated when I want to use the computer and someone else is using it."

+"I can be hard to work with sometimes, very stubborn."

+"I've learnt not to get in a moody as such but to join in with the fun."

+"I kinda liked doing everything but I don't think I would have been able to do it on my own - we needed each other."
-Contribution: I took the role of co-leader at Ultralab developing the key values, participant action research approach and philosophy, working with the CBBC Future TV section at the BBC.
-I took on the visual and information design challenge of presenting help, templates and guidance in a child friendly web-site whilst maintaining a connection to the CBBC's visual style.
-My part: 25% (with Matthew Eaves and others)

-Originality, impact and importance: The project was quite new for a national broadcaster to take a serious view of children's digital creativity.
-Its impact was on the BBC itself in determining its future policies and confirming the research outcomes from earlier Ultralab projects.

-[C17] QCA - An Investigation Into Pupils' Creativity Across The Curriculum
+[P8] QCA - An Investigation Into Pupils' Creativity Across The Curriculum